COLLECTION DEVELOPMENT POLICY

 • Price and availability

-• Periodicals are added to the collection on the basis of relevance and community interest.
+• Periodicals are added to the collection based on relevance and community interest

 • Audiovisual material with consideration to customer demand, budget constraints and reviews